DDEV macOS Docker Desktop/Colima/Mutagen Benchmarking updated Dec 2022

 If you’re interested in Colima with DDEV, see the docs.
 It’s super easy to set up, and even though it’s a young project, it’s well-maintained and people have been having good experiences with it.
 And for those of you concerned about Docker Desktop’s new subscription license fee, it’s a great option.
 But as you see here, it’s a great option for other reasons.

-And of course, if you haven’t tried out mutagen with DDEV on macOS, it’s time.
-People have had great experiences, just
+And of course, if you haven’t tried out Mutagen with DDEV on macOS, it’s time.
+Run

 ddev config global --mutagen-enabled and